pcpmartins/video-quality-assessment/README.md

 * Next, we trained SVM classifiers incrementing progressively the number of features used and evaluating, at the same time, the classification performance using several statistical measures listed in [figure 7](/images/statistical_measures.png).
 The registered classification performance using cross-validation can be observed in [figure 10](/images/a_classification_stats.png).

 ![figure 10](/images/a_classification_stats.png)
-*figure 10 - Aesthetic classification performance with incremental feature number*
+*figure 10 - Aesthetic classification performance with increasing number of feature*

 * The selection of the best number of features(22) was made after pondering on the statistical measures of accuracy and F1 score and also on the SVM  parameters C and Gamma obtained from the classification results with incremental feature numbers, [figure 11](/images/a_classification_C.png) and [figure 12](/images/a_classification_G.png).

 ![figure 11](/images/a_classification_C.png)
-*figure 11 - Aesthetic classification performance C parameter*
+*figure 11 - Aesthetic classification C parameter*

 ![figure 12](/images/a_classification_G.png)
-*figure 12 - Aesthetic classification performance Gamma parameter*
+*figure 12 - Aesthetic classification Gamma parameter*

 ### Interestingness classifiers details